-Upon recommendations received by the Corporation's Compensation Committee, the Board of Directors considers and determines all compensation matters for the NEO's and directors.
-The objective of the Corporation's compensation arrangements is to compensate the executive officers for their services to the Corporation at a level that is both in line with the Corporation's fiscal resources and competitive with companies at a similar stage of development.
+The Board of Directors considers and determines all compensation matters for the NEO's and directors.
+The objective of the Company's compensation arrangements is to compensate the executive officers for their services to the Company at a level that is both in line with the Company's fiscal resources and competitive with companies at a similar stage of development.